mheily/rooms/README.md

 # Overview

+Rooms are a distributed form of containers that are based on ZFS and FreeBSD jails.

 Features:
 1. Allows unprivileged users to create jails in a simple and safe manner
 2. Allows running X11 applications in jails